BoSS707x/fill_the_blank_game/README.md

 After launching the game, follow the on-screen instructions to select your game mode and difficulty level.
 Type your answers to fill in the blanks and submit them to see how you did.

 ## Contributing
+main contributors were the whole team but some members are the star: @Mashhour77
+@Abdullrahman0
+@Ziyadalrushud
+@Hs20m
+@BoSS707x

-We welcome contributions to the Fill The Blank Game!
+We also welcome contributions to the Fill The Blank Game!
 If you have suggestions for improvements or new features, feel free to fork the repository and submit a pull request.
 Please read our [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to contribute.

 ## License